By 2030, more than 100 million people could fall into extreme poverty due to climate change.

 WHY CLIMATE IMPACT?

-Over the past 11 years, we’ve noticed a recurring theme in 22+ projects we’ve already funded: climate impacts people, and people impact the climate.
+Our Climate Impact fundraising launched on December 1st, 2020.
+We noticed a recurring theme in 22+ projects we already funded: climate impacts people, and people impact the climate.

-While climate change can feel like an abstract concept when you may not feel the impacts of it in day-to-day life, many around the world are recessing into poverty or in life-threatening situations due to changes in climate and environment.
+While climate change can feel like an abstract concept in day-to-day life, many around the world are recessing into poverty or in life-threatening situations due to changes in climate and environment.
 Today, approximately 2 billion people —one third of the global population—live in poverty or near the poverty line and face persistent threats to their livelihoods, including from climate change.
-Extreme changes in weather can cause heat waves and drought or flooding and landslides, both of which threaten access to clean water and sustainable food sources.
+Extreme changes in weather can cause heatwaves and drought or flooding and landslides, both of which threaten access to clean water and sustainable food sources.

 A rise in natural disasters—both sudden disasters such as hurricanes and slow-onset disasters such as desertification and coastal erosion—are impacting global migration.
 Because of these sudden or slow-onset changes in the environment, the UN predicts that there could be anywhere between 25 million and 1 billion environmental migrants by 2050.